indexdata/okapi-helm/README.md

 The helm chart creates the following Kubernetes Objects:

-* Namespace - The namespace where Okapi would be deployed.
 * Deployment - A deployment running the Okapi image.
 (For standalone deployments).
 * Stateful set - A stateful set running the Okapi image.
 (For cluster deployments).
 * Config maps - Stores configuration for Hazelcast.